Running ICON#

 cp ./examples/bubble.config ./exp_id.config

-Now you need to review and edit the contents of exp_id.config.
-If you intend to run the experiment on the DKRZ machine, make sure the ACCOUNT is set correctly (it should be set to the SLURM account that you normally submit jobs with).
-Running the experiment in an unknown environment requires more adjustments.
-For example, if you want to run the bubble experiment on your personal machine, we recommend considering the following changes:
+Running the experiment in an HPC environment may require adjustments.
+For example, if you intend to run the experiment on the DKRZ machine, make sure the ACCOUNT is set correctly (it should be set to the SLURM account that you normally submit jobs with):

 EXP_TYPE = torus